South Asian Studies

 Language requirement South Asian lang through L5 level

-Senior requirement Senior essay in sem, or research project in SAST 491, 492, or senior essay in SAST 486
+Senior requirement Senior essay in seminar, or research project in SAST 491

 The South Asian Studies Council (SASC) brings together faculty and students with diverse interests in South Asia.
 The University offers a wide range of courses on South Asia in the humanities and social sciences, including courses in anthropology, English, religious studies, history, comparative literature, linguistics, history of art, economics, environmental studies, and political science.
 The Council organizes an annual speaker series, concerts of South Asian music, and conferences.
 Information on courses and Council events can be found on the SASC website.